renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

 ## Data Acquisition

 Fortunately, there are now ways for the general public to capture F1 data, and thanks to the [FastF1 API](https://theoehrly.github.io/Fast-F1/), it is possible for me to get my hands on and analyze.
-The one caveat to this API is that it utilizes Python, while I am more adept with a statistical programming language known as R. Because of this, I had create the functions to extract the data in Python and transfer that data to R in order for me to be more-comfortable in data preparation and analysis.
+The one caveat to this API is that it utilizes Python, while I am more adept with a statistical programming language known as R. Because of this, I had to create the functions to extract the data in Python and use an R package called **reticulate** to load that data into R.

 ```r
 Sys.setenv(RETICULATE_PYTHON = "/Users/colinrenville/.pyenv/versions/3.9.9/bin/python3.9")
 ```

-[With this code](https://github.com/renville-colin/f1_track_evo/blob/main/ExploreF1_data_pull.py), the functions created in Python and the *source_python* function allows us to use these in the R environment.
+[With this code](https://github.com/renville-colin/f1_track_evo/blob/main/ExploreF1_data_pull.py), there are various functions that I have created in a Python script which allows us to call on the *source_python* function from the **reticulate** package to call the functions created in Python from R.

 ```r
 reticulate::source_python("ExploreF1_data_pull.py")